 MOD EUR/5342A22/1

 5.441B In Cambodia, Lao P.D.R. and Viet Nam, the frequency band 4 800-4 990 MHz, or portions thereof, is identified for use by administrations wishing to implement International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
 The use of this frequency band for the implementation of IMT is subject to agreement obtained under No. 9.21 with concerned administrations, and IMT stations shall not claim protection from stations of other applications of the mobile service.
 In addition, before an administration brings into use an IMT station in the mobile service, it shall ensure that the power flux-density produced by this station does not exceed −155 dB(W/(m2 · 1 MHz)) produced up to 19 km above sea level at 20 km from the coast, defined as the low-water mark, as officially recognized by the coastal State.
-This criterion is subject to review at WRC-19.
-See Resolution 223 (Rev.WRC-15).
-This identification shall be effective after WRC-19.
-(WRC-15)
+(WRC-19)

 Reasons: None of the technical compatibility work undertaken in ITU-R has achieved a consensus view on the review of this footnote.
 Therefore the footnote should be retained with minor editorials which reference WRC-19.
 Whilst the footnote is only applicable to three countries in Region 3, the principle of such a geographical boundary pfd could have potentially global application and therefore it is justified for CEPT to take a view on this matter.